 Prior to hiring, the District will obtain an initial DMV report for every employee including full-time, part-time, temporary and seasonal.
+The District will submit a copy of the report to the VCJPA.

 The District will file each employee's name with the DMV's Driver Record Information Service, which will forward a copy of the report and any follow-up notifications to the District.